browserstack/api/README.md

 > The server will close the request after the method call has been processed and invoked.
 Allowing for immediate postMessage responses to be polled for immediately afterwards.

-### Response
-As this event can be bound to many times it makes no sense to post-back the returned value of the `onmessage` function.
-If you wish to respond to the message, just like in a WebWorker, you should use the `window.postMessage` function and poll for messages using the `GET` verb.

 ### Example

   worker: